everyware3d/P2PSpinningCubesDemo/README.md

 ## Overview

-The Spinning Cubes Demo is a simple yet comprehensive example that demonstrates the core functionality of the Unity Peer-to-Peer Networking Plugin.
+The Spinning Cubes Demo is a simple yet comprehensive example that demonstrates the core functionality of the <a href="https://blainebell.org/P2PPlugin/README.html" target="_blank">Unity Peer-to-Peer Networking Plugin</a>.
 This interactive demo showcases distributed object creation, deletion, synchronization, and real-time manipulation across multiple connected devices.

 In this demo, each connected player can: